DanTaylor28/GBG-Cycle-Tours/README.md

 # GBG Cycle Tours
 GBG Cycle Tours is a tour website hoping to encourage people to book a guided bicycle tour around the city of Gothenburg, Sweden.
-The site is aimed at tourists visiting the city particulary, but also for local people who are interested in learning more about the history of the city that they live in.
+The site is mainly aimed at tourists visiting the city, but also for local people who are interested in learning more about the history of the city.
 The site also attempts to encourage people to be more active and environmentally friendly by travelling around (or in this case sightseeing) in a sustainable manner while keeping healthy at the same time!

-The website will be useful by providing important information on the details of the tour and hopefully encouraging people to visit the city and join them for a bicycle tour.
+The website will be useful to user's by providing important information on the details of the tour and hopefully encouraging people to visit the city and join them for a bicycle tour.
 Information on the itinerary and attractive pictures of Gothenburg are included throughout the website to give a glimpse of all the beautiful sights there are to see!
 * * *

 ## Current Features